ShanchengHuang/ECEN-3753-Project-Wolfenstein-Assault/README.md

 Implement Semaphore CapSense - This task was not and need to be done.
 The implementation was relatively simple, and it should completed within the estimated time frame.

 Physics model.
-[Platform] - This task was completed last week.
-The implementation of the physics model for the platform was more challenging than anticipated, and it took longer than estimated.
+[Platform] - This task was not completed .
+The implementation of the physics model for the platform was more challenging than anticipated, and it may took longer than estimated.
 In hindsight, it would have been helpful to have a menu system in place to make it easier to test the physics model with different inputs.

-Ongoing work items:
+### Ongoing work items:

 Implement Task Physics - This task is currently in progress.
 The implementation of this task involves updating the platform's position and velocity, updating the satchel charge's path, and determining when the game is won or lost.
 The implementation of the physics calculations is taking longer than expected, and additional testing and debugging will be required.